utcs-scea/LAKE/README.md

 ## More BPF stuff

-Clang might not be in path, if so, do something like `sudo ln -s /usr/bin/clang-11 /usr/bin/clang`
+Clang might not be in path or have its name versioned.
+If this is true, run the script in scripts/create_llvm_links.sh to rename.
+For example, if you have llvm-config-10 and clang-10 but not llvm-config and clang, run:
+`create_llvm_links.sh 10 1`

 Go to `linux-5.15.65/tools/bpf` (the linux source downloaded in the previous stap), and run `make && sudo make install`